How To Grow Ginger & Turmeric in Canada - From Soil to Soul

 Alternatively if you start your ginger and turmeric plants later than January, be prepared to bring them indoors or into a greenhouse in the Fall so they can continue growing.

-This is why I always suggest growing ginger and turmeric in a container, as you’ll read about more in this post!
+This is why I always suggest growing ginger and turmeric in a container, as you’ll read about more in this post, as it makes them easy to transport to a warmer environment if needed.

 How To Grow Ginger & Turmeric In Cold Climates